 - 1.1 All students at the University will pay a tuition fee for their course or research programme unless the course/research programme is provided under a contract for funding by a third party and students are not required to pay a tuition fee. - 1.2 Students are personally liable for payment of the full tuition fee unless the fee is paid on their behalf by a third party.
-However, if a third party does not pay the full fee, or any part of it, it must be paid by the student. - 1.3 A student is liable to pay tuition fees for the full period that they are enrolled as a student, unless they exercise their statutory right to cancel their contract with the University within 14 calendar days of accepting their offer (or within 14 calendar days of enrolling if enrolment takes place fully online) as detailed in the University's terms and conditions.
-If a student chooses to leave their course within the first three weeks of the course starting then the University will refund any tuition fees paid in full. - 1.4 The level of tuition fee to be paid for each academic year of study depends on: - how the student is classified for fees assessment purposes (i.e. whether the student is assessed as a Home, European, Island or International student) - the length of the course - the mode of study (e.g. full-time or part-time) - whether the course/programme of study is delivered at the University's Sheffield campuses, with or through a collaborating or partner organisation, with or through an employer in the UK or abroad, or by distance learning. - 1.5 The initial amount of tuition fee that a student is required to pay will be notified when they receive the University's offer of a place.
-This will be notified via UCAS or, where the application is not processed through UCAS, by the University or by the relevant collaborating or partner organisation. - 1.6 All payments of tuition fees should be made in accordance with the timings set out in the student's offer letter and/or the University's invoice and should be made in pounds sterling.
-Payments can be made online at https://epay.shu.ac.uk using a debit/credit card, Western Union or directly into the University's bank account:
+However, if a third party does not pay the full fee, or any part of it, it must be paid by the student. - 1.3 A student is liable to pay tuition fees for the full period that they are enrolled as a student, unless they exercise their statutory right to cancel their contract with the University within 14 calendar days of accepting their offer (or within 14 calendar days of enrolling if enrolment takes place fully online) as detailed in the University's Terms and Conditions.
+If a student chooses to leave their course within the first three weeks of the course starting then the University will refund any tuition fees paid in full. - 1.4 The level of tuition fee to be paid for each academic year of study depends on: - how the student is classified for fees assessment purposes (i.e. whether the student is assessed as a Home or International student).
+See section 4.1. - the length of the course - the mode of study (e.g. full-time or part-time) - whether the student is eligible for a discount.
+See information on the University website for further information on discounts offered. - whether the course/programme of study is delivered at the University's Sheffield campuses, with or through a collaborating or partner organisation, with or through an employer in the UK or abroad, or by distance learning. - 1.5 The student will be notified of the tuition fee when they receive the University's offer of a place.
+This will be notified via UCAS or, where the application is not processed through UCAS, by the University or by the relevant collaborating or partner organisation.
+See section 6 for Additional Charges associated with study. - 1.6 The fee quoted on the online prospectus is for the whole course.
+Where a course is to be taken over more than one year, the course fees are divided into annual fees through a financial calculation to which a rounding mechanism is applied.
+This can sometimes mean that there is a nominal variation between the quoted fee from the prospectus and the fee charged to the student. - There are some circumstances in which a student taking a break in study or engaging in retakes may be charged an additional fee, which should be notified to them at the time. - 1.7 All payments of tuition fees should be made in accordance with the timings set out in the student's offer letter and/or the University's invoice and should be made in pounds sterling.
+Domestic payments can be made online at https://epay.shu.ac.uk or directly into the University's bank account.
+Overseas payments should be made via Flywire, using our International Student Payment Portal

 Sheffield Hallam University

 Sort Code 40-41-07

 Bank HSBC Bank Plc

 Bank Address Carmel House, Sheffield

 Account Name Sheffield Hallam University General Account

 Account Number 91274163

-IBAN Number GB40HBUK40410791274163

-Branch Identifier Code HBUKGB4109B